 Ulrich Herber Director of Technology and Market Development Charles River

-After receiving his Doctorate Degree in organometallic chemistry from the University of Wuerzburg, Dr Ulrich Herber started his career in the pharmaceutical industry at Sartorius as Product Manager for sterile filtration process validations.
+After receiving his Doctorate Degree in organometallic chemistry from the University of Wuerzburg, Dr Ulrich Herber started his career in the pharmaceutical industry at Sartorius as a Product Manager for sterile filtration process validations.
 He then moved to Concept Heidelberg where he was the Operations Director for their business segment “Microbiological Quality Control and Biotechnology”.
-Later on Dr Herber headed the European activities of Accugenix.
+Later on, Dr Herber headed the European activities of Accugenix.

-In his current role at Charles River he is the Director of Technology and Market Development for the Microbial Solutions division.
+In his current role at Charles River, he is the Director of Technology and Market Development for the Microbial Solutions division.
 Dr Herber is co-author of scientific papers on new methods applied in microbiological quality control.
 He has held several talks covering recent developments in the area of rapid microbiological methods and is an Advisory Board Member of the Pharmaceutical Microbiology Working Group at the European Compliance Academy.